 Not only drawings, Yuichiro also ventures out to three-dimensional arts, molding miniature dinosaurs and skeletons.
 Just like the Japanese candy arts, he stretches limbs and tails from a lump of clay, meticulously shaping the object.

 It seems that Yuichiro loves these strange creatures and tries to give life to them.
 Then, we wonder if the boy who sometimes appears in the picture is Yuichiro himself.
-Yuichiro Ukai gleefully draws fantastic scenes in which dinosaurs, skeletons, ancient Japanese worriers, and monsters rampantly roam at will.
+Yuichiro Ukai gleefully draws fantastic scenes in which dinosaurs, skeletons, ancient Japanese warriors, and monsters rampantly roam at will.